Generalizations of the Eierlegende-Wollmilchsau: New Eierlegende-Wollmilchsaus

 \begin{ex} Using $\kappa=(-1,-1,-1,-1)$ gives (orbits of) square-tiled surfaces. \begin{itemize} \item The original Eierlegende-Wollmilchsau corresponds to $\ell=2$ and $a=(1,1,1,1)$ \cite[Equation (59)]{Fsur}, \cite[Proposition 1.5]{HS}, \cite[Equation (1.2)]{MY}. \item The Ornithorynque corresponds to $\ell=3$ and $a=(3,1,1,1)$ \cite[Proof of Theorem 1.3]{FM}, \cite[Equation (1.3)]{MY}. \item The Matheus-Yoccoz examples correspond to $\ell\geq 3$ odd, and $a=(\ell-2,1,1,\ell)$ \cite[Remark 3.1]{MY}. \end{itemize} Our result gives many more (orbits of) square-tiled surface that haven't been previously studied. \end{ex}

 The main result of this section is the following.

-\begin{thm} For each cylinder $C$ on each $(X,\omega)$ in a generalized Eierlegende-Wollmilchsau $\cE(\kappa,a)$, there is an isometric cylinder $C'$ such that all cylinder deformations that equally deform $C$ and $C'$ remain in $\cE(\kappa,a)$.
+\begin{thm} For each cylinder $C$ on each $(X,\omega)$ in a generalized Eierlegende-Wollmilchsau $\cE(\kappa,a)$, there is a cylinder $C'$ isometric to $C$ such that all cylinder deformations that equally deform $C$ and $C'$ remain in $\cE(\kappa,a)$.
 Furthermore, each pair $C$ and $C'$ are homologous.

 Additionally, we have the following phenomena in special cases. \begin{itemize} \item If $\ell$ is odd, there is an involution of $X$ negating $\omega$ and interchanging each pair $C$ and $C'$.
 In the locus of quadratic differentials arising as quotients of these involutions, every cylinder is free. \item In the hyperelliptic case ($\kappa_i=-1$ for $i>1$), for every pair $C, C'$, one boundary circle of $C$ is glued to a boundary circle of $C'$ along a collection of saddle connections. \end{itemize} \end{thm} \begin{proof} To prove the main claim, it suffices to show that each cylinder on each surface in $\cQ_P(\kappa)$ lifts to exactly 2 cylinders on the cover in $\cE(\kappa,a)$.
 Since each cylinder can be deformed in $\cQ_P(\kappa)$, the lifts of the cylinder can all be deformed equally in $\cE(\kappa,a)$.